 Defense wins championships.
 Never underestimate the heart of a champion.
 Practice makes perfect.
 The regular season is won in the offseason.
 Winning isn’t everything; it’s the only thing.

 Sports clichés are common.
 You could fill up a dozen NFL stadiums with them.
-Since they’re so popular, it wouldn’t hurt to add just one more: All athletes should take care of their teeth – especially on the court, field, or ice.
+Since they’re so popular, it wouldn’t hurt to add just one more: All athletes, like those which utilize equipment such as a reliable bowstring, should take care of their teeth – especially on the court, field, or ice.

 A quick note about the sport that plays on ice…many National Hockey League (NHL) players are resigned to the fact they’ll lose teeth during their careers.
 According to a recent study, more than half of NHL players are missing teeth due to fights, flying pucks, hip checks, collisions, concussions slap shots, and more.